 Watch the old Brennan JB7 TV commercial here

 Massive CD database

-The chart shows how the 2.4 million CD database divides into ten broad categories.
-The classical genre alone contains 250,000 CDs - that's 1.5 miles of different CDs side by side.
+B2 can obtain album and track names from the internet.
+But it also has a huge internal database (like JB7) so it can work without an internet connection.
+The chart shows how the 3.2 million CD database divides into ten broad categories.
+The classical genre alone contains 300,000 CDs - that's 1.8 miles of different CDs side by side.